Do payments sent to me automatically show up in my bank account?

-Sorry - there’s not a way for us to expedite that process!
-Once you initiate the transfer, the funds leave our system and the funds are sent to your bank for processing.
-For more information about when you can expect to see those funds, please see this article.
+If you’ve already initiated a standard bank transfer, there’s not a way for us to expedite that process.
+Once you request a transfer, the money leaves our system, and the money is sent to your bank to process.
+For more info about when you can expect to receive those funds, please see this article.

 Where is my bank transfer?

 Missing your transfer in your bank account?
 It’s possible your bank could have back-dated the transfer to an unexpected date.
 We recommend checking your bank statement within a range of two days around the expected date that you were shown when you initiated the transfer.
 You should see something along the lines of “VENMO-0 CASHOUT”.
 If you’re still not seeing the funds in your bank account, check out this article for more information and ways to contact us about it.

 What is the difference between instant transfer and standard bank transfer?

 There are two ways to get your money out of your Venmo account:

 - Instant transfer to your eligible bank account or debit card.
 This type of transfer incurs a 1% fee (a minimum fee of $0.25 and a maximum fee of $10 is deducted from the transfer amount for each transfer) and typically arrives within 30 minutes.
 Please see more information here.